I am an artist, can I use seeds from Kew's Millennium Seed Bank as subjects for my work?

 The images in the gallery are a selection from a growing number of digital photographs of seeds, arising from studies on the collections by our Seed Morphologist, Wolfgang Stuppy and his team.
 These are published on this website, via our Seed Information Database.
 It is not particularly easy to browse the full set of images in SID (hence we have made the gallery), but follow the instructions at the end of this page.

-Three books produced from a collaboration with Prof. Rob Kesseler and our seed morphologist, Wolfgang Stuppy.
+Three books produced from a collaboration between Professor Rob Kesseler and our seed morphologist, Wolfgang Stuppy.

 Come along to special events